AliAerospace/SF-Magnetoplasmadynamic-Thruster-Sim-Program-by-Ali/README.md

-# Self-Field Magnetaplasmadynamic Complete Thruster Simulator Program(AliAerospace)
+# Complete Self-Field Magnetaplasmadynamic Satellite Thruster Simulation Program by Ali

 A **complete** simulator for a Self Field Magnetoplasmadynamic Thruster for Multiple gases.